VeraLiconaResearchGroup/academic-kickstart/content/tools/tedie.md

 date = 2018-07-17
 draft = false

-# Tags: can be used for filtering projects.
+# Tags: can be used for filtering tools.
-# Example: `tags = ["machine-learning", "deep-learning"]`
 tags = ["data-discretization"]

-# Project summary to display on homepage.
+# Tool summary to display on homepage.
 summary = "TEDIE is a two-step evaluation method for ranking discretization methods for time-series data"